New Mexico regulators OK massive wind farms near Texas

 - H&M’s battle over graffiti fuels debate over street artists’ copyright privileges

+David Hudson, president of the company’s operations in New Mexico and Texas, called the vote in New Mexico historic.

+“These wind facilities will power the regional economy with energy from our abundant, fuel-free wind resource and save customers hundreds of millions of dollars in energy costs for decades to come,” he said in a statement.

-Xcel anticipates average monthly fuel savings to be about $2 for a typical residential customer beginning in 2021 once the wind farms are operational.
+Average monthly fuel savings could total about $2 for a typical residential customer beginning in 2021 once the turbines are spinning.

-Wind turbines already dot the plains from central New Mexico to the Texas Panhandle.
+Wind turbines already dot the plains from central New Mexico to the Texas Panhandle, and Texas leads the nation by far when it comes to installed wind-power capacity.

+Analysts with the U.S. Energy Information Administration predicted earlier this year that wind power is expected to surpass hydroelectric power as the largest renewable electricity generation source.
+That’s based on weather patterns as well as the expectation of new wind farms coming online in 2018 and 2019.

+Xcel’s plans call for adding wind farms near Portales, New Mexico, and in Hale County, Texas, and purchasing more wind power from facilities owned by NextEra Energy Resources.
+Xcel estimates all three efforts would result in enough electricity to serve more than 440,000 homes.